PX4/PX4-user_guide/en/complete_vehicles/px4_vision_kit.md

 ## Purchase

-More information about this kit can be found [here](http://www.holybro.com/product/px4-vision/) including a purchase link.
+Purchase link and more information about this kit [can be found here](http://www.holybro.com/product/px4-vision/).

 ## Warnings & Notifications